Subsidy: Nwifuru increases Ebonyi workers salaries – The Sun Nigeria

 From Chijioke Agwu, Abakaliki

-As part of measures to cushion the harsh realities of the fuel subsidy removal by the Federal Goverment, the Governor of Ebonyi State, Chief Francis Nwifuru, has approved an upward review of salaries of workers in the state.
+As part of measures to cushion the harsh realities of the fuel subsidy removal by the Federal Government on Ebonyi workers, the state governor, Chief Francis Nwifuru, has approved an upward review of salaries of workers in the state.

-The Commissioner for Information and Orientation in the state, Mr Jude Okpor, disclosed this on Friday during a press briefing in Abakaliki.
+Commissioner for Information and Orientation in the state, Mr. Jude Okpor, disclosed this on Friday during a press briefing in Abakaliki.

-He announced that the Exco approval an immediate addition of N10,000 to every worker’s salary in the state.

-According to him “the issue of workers’ salaries was raised and deliberated on by Exco.
-The Executive Council led by His Excellency the Chairman of Council approved that N10,000 be added to every worker’s salary in the state to cushion the effect of fuel subsidy removal.
-His Excellency also mandated SSG, Professor Grace Umezuruike to look into the finances of the state University (EBSU) to know what comes out and goes into the University to help determine the upwards review of subvention to the University.
-Council also approved the employment of 1454 Ebonyians into the state civil service to fill in vacancies created in the services over the years”
+“He also mandated SSG, Professor Grace Umezuruike to look into the finances of the state University (EBSU) to know what comes out and goes into the university to help determine the upwards review of subvention to the university.
+Council also approved the employment of 1454 Ebonyians into the state civil service to fill in vacancies created in the services over the years.”

 “Water problems in the state came up for deliberation.
-After the deliberation, a matching order was given to the Commissioner for Water Resources in the state by His Excellency the Governor to get water running in all the streets of Abakaliki before the next EXCO meeting, His Excellency was made to understand the hardship people in the state capital are facing over the problem of water and resolved that it must come to an end”
+After the deliberation, a matching order was given to the Commissioner for Water Resources in the state by His Excellency to get water running in all the streets of Abakaliki before the next Exco meeting.
+His Excellency was made to understand the hardship people in the state capital are facing over the problem of water and resolved that it must come to an end.”

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now